 '''

-ovider literal="IPTC" />
+<provider literal="IPTC" />

 '''

-The crovider element uses the Flexible Property type template, which means it takes either a QCode or a "literal" value.
+The crovider> element uses the Flexible Property type template, which means it takes either a QCode or a "literal" value.

-The final mandatory element records the date and time (including offset from UTC) that the newsltem (note: not the content) was created as per ISO 8601: YYYY-MM-DDThh:mm:ss±hh:mm (note that NewsML-G2 requires the time offset to be included, or "Z" to indicate UTC.
+The final mandatory element records the date and time (including offset from UTC) that the newsltem (note: not the content) was created in accordance with ISO 8601 using the format YYYY-MM-DDThh:mm:ss.sss±hh:mm (note that NewsML-G2 requires the time offset to be included, or "Z" to indicate UTC.
+Examples: